makrai/notes/kornai-23-vector-sem.md

     * (hyper)graph kernel methods (Ghosh+ 2018), or by
     * direct linear algebraic manipulation

+## 1.6 Parallel description

+* This unification, which is automatic for nodes named identically (or for the element gen, which is capable of unification with anything), is
+  * not to be confused with coercion (see 3.3), though the effects are somewhat similar.

 ### 5. MarkedClause ~> DefaultClause|PositionClause|ComplexClause|Clause

 * Position clauses, just as `mark_`, are language-specific.
 They are used in a